pcreux/csv-importer/README.md

   column :last_name,  as: [ /last.?name/i, "nom" ]
   column :published,  to: ->(published, user) { user.published_at = published ?
 Time.now : nil }

-  identifier :email # will find_or_update via :email
+  identifier :email # will update_or_create via :email

   when_invalid :skip # or :abort
 end